 Sean Penn premieres love letter to Ukraine at Berlin fest

-The two-time Oscar winner was in Kyiv making a documentary about Zelensky's rise from comedian to national leader when Russia invaded nearly one year ago.
+The two-time Oscar winner was in Kyiv making a movie about Zelensky's rise from comedian to national leader when Russia invaded nearly one year ago.

-In a series of interviews on that first terrifying night and during the initial months of the onslaught, Penn and Zelensky built up what they both call a close friendship.
+In interviews on that first terrifying night and during the initial months of the onslaught, Penn and Zelensky built up what they both call a close friendship.

 "It was a very moving way to start to get to know somebody," Penn told reporters.